 - The awardee(s) will be expected to complete a project or initiate an ongoing project during the year mutually agreed upon by the SAGES Executive Committee, Mentor, and Mentee.

-SAGES mentor and project plan: The awardee will partner with a SAGES leader (Committee Chair and/or Board Member) who will serve as their mentor for the duration of the award.
+SAGES mentor and project plan: Applicant must identify in advance potential mentor – SAGES leader (Committee Chair and/or Board Member) – who will serve as their mentor for the duration of the award.
+(Applicants require letter of support from proposed mentor.)
 The awardee(s) will select a project in conjunction with the mentor, considering the awardees’ application proposed plan for the award, that may be either an ongoing SAGES committee project or de novo project which is subject to review and approval by the SAGES Executive committee.
 The awardee(s) will present the results of the project and a summary of activity for the year to the SAGES Board and will submit a written report to the SAGES Education and Research Foundation.
 The awardee(s) will be appointed to the committee which oversees the planned area of work.
 It is expected that the awardee and mentor will have regular communication regarding their project and other aspects of their professional and SAGES career development.

 - The scholarship will provide for the expenses (i.e. room/board, transportation, tuition costs) for the leadership course up to $3,000, as well as travel to the SAGES annual meeting (registration and 2 hotel nights if not already entitled to those comps) for the year of the award.
 Expenses beyond these should be covered by the awardee’s department/institution.